 The expert noted that although the figures may seem low compared to other illnesses in the UK, the findings have "terrifying" implications - particularly when this condition was so rare among young people just 10 years ago.

 Dr Masson explained: "A lot of people think that this sort of thing won't happen to them.
 It does and sadly it's something we are seeing more and more.

 "Unless we do something soon, liver specialists across the region are going to be dealing with more and more young people whose lives have been ruined by alcoholism."

 For this reason, the medical professional urged young individuals to ensure they do not exceed the recommended drinking guidelines to ensure their health is not affected by their drinking habits.

-Women are advised not to consume more than two small glasses of wine - around 2-3 units per day - while men should not drink more than two pints of low-strength beer at three per cent in 24 hours.
+Women are advised not to consume more than two small glasses of wine - around two to three units per day - while men should not drink more than two pints of low-strength beer at 3% in 24 hours.

 The shocking findings of the study have resulted in some campaigners urging the government to take action to warn young people of the dangers of excessive consumption of beer, wines and spirits.

-Colin Shevills - director of Balance, the north-east alcohol office - said many individuals are drinking too much from an early age due to the increasing affordability of the beverages and lucrative advertising campaigns for certain products.
+Colin Shevills, director of Balance, said many individuals are drinking too much from an early age due to the increasing affordability of the beverages and lucrative advertising campaigns for certain products.